craha001/belly-button-challenge/README.md

 ## Function 4:
 Last function optionChanged, is a simple two lines of code where the buildCharts and buildMetadata works based on the users selected sample ID from the dropdown menu.

+## Contributions:
+I collaborated on this assignment with Nicolas Ortega and Brendan Golden.
+Also, for assistance building the code I used ChatGPT.